Sub-Menu

 Qi Gong

-Qi Gong, Qigong, Chi Kung, or Chi Gung is a holistic system of coordinated body posture and movement, breathing, and meditation used for health, spirituality, and martial arts training.
+Qi Gong (气功), Qigong, Chi Kung, or Chi Gung is a holistic system encompasing the metaphysical concept of "vital energy" or "life energy".
+It combines coordinated body posture and movement, breathing, and moving meditation for the promotion of good health, spirituality, to loosen and warm the muscles and joints as a preparation for Tai Chi or martial arts practice.

 There is a selection of Qigong videos that you can use for practice on